Stable version (2.35):

 RPMs, Fedora, SuSE, Gentoo, Debian, Ubuntu, Linux Mint, Arch Linux, Slackware,

 Sample data files,

 Sample standalone module.

-Version 2.33, released 17 October 2013.
+Version 2.35, released 2 Match 2014.
 See the documentation for installation details.

 There are too many RPM-based GNU/Linux distributions (and too many architectures) Gwyddion can run on.
 Binary rpms were more confusing than helpful and therefore they are no longer published.
 Check whether your distribution provides a package (and prod it lightly if it does not), known distribution-provided RPMs are listed below.